Whenever I think I’ve got my skincare routine all figured out, my skin goes and throws me a curveball.

 This serum has one of the highest concentrations of retinol you’ll find OTC.
 Yep, retinol is so powerful, even a 1% concentration packs a punch.
 So, what does it do?
 It accelerates cellular turnover and boosts collagen production, two things that help get rid of wrinkles.
 It also reduces dark spots and treats acne.
 Plus, the booster is also full of soothing and hydrating goodies to keep skin soft and supple and reduce inflammation.
-Available at Paula’s Choice.
+Available at Look Fantastic and Paula’s Choice.

 Best For Sensitive Skin: Paula’s Choice Resist 10% Niacinamide Booster ($42.00)

 When you have sensitive skin, it’s incredibly hard to find anti-aging skincare products that don’t bother it.
 This booster is loaded with anti-inflammatory ingredients to soothe irritations, antioxidants to prevent wrinkles, and hyaluronic acid to hydrate skin.
 But the star here is niacinamide: it reduces wrinkles and dark spots, hydrates skin, soothes inflammation, and even treats acne!
 Available at Look Fantastic and Paula’s Choice.

 Skin boosters are those friends you call in your hour of need.
 Even if you haven’t kept in touch for ages, when you need them they’re always there to lend your skin a helping hand.
 If your skincare routine could need a boost, give them a call.